Addrija/text-classification/README.md

 # text-classification
-ML project on text classification
+text classification for classifying a given text into one of the 20 given categories